 Jimmy Vernon is a Shockwave Signs Motorsport racing driver.
-Vernon has been racing cars since 2012 and has been supported by Shockwave Signs since then.
+Vernon has been racing cars since 2012 and has been supported by Shockwave Signs since the inception of his career.

 After showing strong pace in Formula Ford, Vernon stepped up to Australian Formula 4 in 2015 where he produced some fantastic results, claiming multiple podiums along the way.